 The school initially included a Preparatory Division in addition to co-educational classes for college students.
 In 1851, under the same charter, a Female Department and a Male Department were created, ending co-education.
 In 1866, the Female Department obtained a separate charter and its own board of trustees.

 In 1886, due to changing transportation and economics in the area, it was deemed necessary to move both schools.
 The Male Department consolidated with Waco University in Waco, Texas, retaining the name Baylor University.
 The Female Department (Baylor Female College since the 1866 separation) moved to Belton, Texas.

 Since the move to Belton, the school has undergone several name changes including: 1925, Baylor College for Women; 1934, Mary Hardin-Baylor College (named in honor of a benefactor); and 1978, University of Mary Hardin-Baylor.
 In 1971, the oldest college for women west of the Mississippi became co-educational.

 UMHB's illustrious history includes such notable milestones as starting the first work-study program for women in a college west of the Mississippi (1893); serving as the campus model for the Baptist Student Union (1920); establishing the first school of journalism in a college for women in America and being the second institution in Texas to offer the degree of Bachelor of Journalism (1921); and being recognized as the first Texas Baptist college accepted into full membership in the Southern Association of Colleges and Schools (1926).
 Since these auspicious "firsts," UMHB has continued to make history as a leader in the fields of education, business, nursing, and church leadership; in athletics through conference and national play; and in other important areas of campus life.
-Today, UMHB enjoys a robust student enrollment of more than 2,700 and employs more than 320 full-time faculty and staff committed to Christian higher education.
+Today, UMHB enjoys a robust student enrollment of about 3,500 students and employs more than 400 full-time faculty and staff committed to Christian higher education.